365 Gellert Blvd

 Table Top Traditional Appetizer Menu – Five Spicy Ginger Chicken Feet ($6) was a mound of simple looking chicken feet with lite ginger flavor on a bed of five spice flavored crunchy red beans.
 Great dish for cartilage and tendon lovers.

-Table Top Seasonal Special – Pan Grilled Jumbo Sea Scallops with Herbs ($6.50 each, minimum 2) has 2 MASSIVE scallops that were lightly seared and served in an excellent light sauce with broccoli, mushrooms, and carrots.
+Table Top Seasonal Special – Pan Grilled Jumbo Sea Scallops with Herbs ($9 each, minimum 2) has 2 MASSIVE scallops that were lightly seared and served in a light sauce.
 We have not seen scallops this big in a while.

 Eight Treasures Egg Tofu ($14) comes in a super hot clay pot.
 The dish is full of Egg Tofu, Shrimp, Chicken, BBQ Pork, Squid, Scallop, Baby Corn, Mushrooms, and a thick brownish gravy.
 A treasure trove of items cooked just right.
 This is a pretty good sized dish.